worthingtonse/WEST-Protocol/K. Healing Services for Keys.md

-# RAIDA Key Exchange (Command Group 4)
+# Key Healing Services (Command Group 4)

-These services allow the RAIDA Client to exchange keys with a RAIDA to support quantum safe encryption.
+These services allow the RAIDA Client to fix encryption keys that are fracked with a RAIDA to support quantum safe encryption.
+(Fracked means that a minority of RAIDA think the key is counterfeit)

 Command Code | Service